dwmkerr/lifeline/README.md

 - [x] feat: user settings (DOB, show age)
 - [x] feat: show age in timeline
 - [x] feat: filter by date, refactor into a filters object
 - [x] feat: emoji for categories
 - [x] feat: emoji in category dot
 - [x] feat: filters select all select none
 - [x] bug: add events resets filters (e.g. category)
 - [ ] bug: cannot key in a category in add/edit event

 - [ ] feat: filters button on navbar, side drawer without overlay / close panel icon
+- [ ] feat: welcome page
+- [ ] feat: consider moving search and filters into a filters context so it can be set from anywhere, e.g. on a dropdown from the life events letting you filter to similar events

 - [ ] bug: hard bug - category selection in the filters should be preserved when adding/deleting/changing events, first try caused them all to blank out, next try didn't pick up new ones, etc

-- [ ] feat: consider moving search and filters into a filters context so it can be set from anywhere, e.g. on a dropdown from the life events letting you filter to similar events

 - [ ] minor bug: prevent focus for emoji picker?

+- [ ] feat: loading spinner
+- [ ] feat: on start, show welcome screen if not logged in

 ### Epic - Manage Categories